TBD54566975/ssi-service/README.md

 and each service.
 Each service may define specific configuration, such as which DID methods are enabled for the DID service.

+Here is the sequence of events on how the SSI-Service consumes it's configuration
+* On startup, the SSI-Service loads default values into the SSIServiceConfig
+* It then checks for a toml config file
+  * If one exists, it loads the toml file
+  * If one does not exist, it uses a default config defined in the code inline
+* Finally, it loads the config/.env file and adds the env variables defined in this file to the final SSIServiceConfig

 ## Build & Test

 This project uses [mage](https://magefile.org/), please